jeff-winn/homebridge-automower-platform/docs/_getting_started/step-1b-configuring-client-credentials-authentication.md

 7. Click the Connect New API button (you will need to connect the following APIs from the list available):
   - Authentication API
   - Automower Connect API
 8. Copy the Application key and paste it into the Application Key box.
+If you have an existing Application Key here, it needs to be replaced with your own value.
 9. Copy the Application secret and paste it into the Application Secret box.
 10. Click Save.
+11. Restart Homebridge.

+Your configuration should look like this:

 {% include lightbox.html src="/assets/images/plugin-config-sample-client-credentials.png" title="An example of the plugin configuration user interface using Client Credentials authentication" class="thumbnail" %}